 It's all about love...

-Today, new drugs for animals are being tested and aggressively marketed by drug manufacturers.
-The animal care industry has become a multi-billion dollar industry (that's right, billion) and vets are urged to administer the latest drugs to their clients, often without knowing all the risks themselves.
-Pet owners are being bombarded with more drugs than ever before.
-Brilliant advertising campaigns, scare tactics and sadly, even pressure from respected professionals make it seem as if prescription drugs are our only choice.
-Can too many drugs actually be harming our beloved pets?
+The animal care industry is a multi-billion dollar industry fueled by brilliant advertising campaigns, aggressive marketers, scare tactics and even pressure from respected professionals.
+Vets are routinely urged to administer the latest drugs to their clients, often without knowing all the risks themselves.
+Pet owners are bombarded with more drugs than ever before, making it seem as if prescription drugs are the only choice for our pets but can too many drugs actually be harming our pets?